-- Need #1.
-Mobile homes are the only option for many low-income residents to own their home and possibly the land it is placed on, but the location and lack of maintenance of mobile home parks specifically, and rental properties in general, often result in substandard housing. - Policy 1.1.
-Cook County and the Cities should review the regulations that permit substandard structures to assure that they will be maintained or demolished, and not pose a threat to the health, welfare, and safety of its residents and the general public. - Need #2.
+- Need #1.Mobile homes are the only option for many low-income residents to own their home and possibly the land it is placed on, but the location and lack of maintenance of mobile home parks specifically, and rental properties in general, often result in substandard housing. - Policy 1.1.
+Review the regulations that permit substandard structures in the cities and the county in order to assure that they will be maintained or demolished, and not pose a threat to the health, welfare, and safety of its residents and the general public. - Need #2.
 Several areas within Cook County and its cities experience varying degrees of blight conditions that need to be addressed with a comprehensive enforcement and demolition program. - Policy 2.1.
-Jointly consider adoption and implementation of the International Property and tools to encourage proper maintenance and clean-up of properties. - Policy 2.2.
-Cook County and the Cities should collaborate (or consolidate) code enforcement resources to enforce adopted and applicable property maintenance codes that achieve their goals. - Policy 2.3.
-Cook County and the Cities could partner with cooperative neighborhood and civic groups to further the elimination of dilapidated housing and encourage the maintenance of adequate housing stock. - Policy 2.4.
-The Cities of Adel, Cecil, Lenox, and Sparks could benefit from the pursuit, completion, and implementation of an Urban Redevelopment Plan.
+Jointly consider adoption and implementation of the International Property Maintenance Code to give local municipalities code enforcement abilities and tools to encourage proper maintenance and clean-up of properties. - Policy 2.2.
+Review and coordinate with the local municipalities to ensure that code enforcement resources are adequate, so that the implementation of any adopted and applicable property maintenance codes can be effectively accomplished. - Policy 2.3.
+Seek partnerships with cooperative neighborhood and civic groups to further the elimination of dilapidated housing and encourage the maintenance of adequate housing stock. - Policy 2.4.
+Pursue the completion and implementation of the City of Adel Urban Redevelopment Plan.